chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 able to achieve during an Android coding session, and how much slower it is to do the same things in XCode for iOS, I realized how much more advanced is Android Studio with is set of refactoring features in comparison with XCode.
-In this post I will briefly analyze this two IDEs by describing their main features.
-I will then show you why, at the time of this writing, I started to prefer the Jetbrains IDEs family for mobile application development (and not only for that :bowtie:).
+In this post I will briefly analyze some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the Jetbrains IDEs family (not only for mobile application development :bowtie:).

 ### XCode
 I always loved XCode.
 I started to use it 8 years ago and it's still here with me during my daily job.
 It opens in a few seconds and you can start to code very quickly.
-But.... what happens when your app code start to increase in term of complexity and you need to do a simple refactoring operation?
+But.... what happens when your app code start to increase in terms of complexity and you need to do a simple refactoring operation?
 Does it help you in some way when it need to create a new class/property?
 Does it help you when you need to navigate in your code and you need to jump quickly from one class to another?
-Well, to be honest it doesn't help you.
+Well, to be honest it doesn't help you so much.
 Even a simple renaming could become a painful operation, especially if you have a project with mixed Swift/Objective-C parts.
 Everything must be done manually.
 Consider for example this list of mixed code creation/refactoring operations: